jugaljain/Xcorr_Opt/custom_op/README.md

 nvcc -std=c++11 -c -o unroll_op.cu.o unroll_op.cu.cc ${TF_CFLAGS[@]} -D GOOGLE_CUDA=1 -x cu -Xcompiler -fPIC
 g++ -std=c++11 -shared -o normxcorr.so unroll_op.cc unroll_op.cu.o ${TF_CFLAGS[@]} -fPIC -lcudart ${TF_LFLAGS[@]}
 ```

+The Makefile does not compile the op correctly for some reason, so only use it for `make clean`.